-- 1. Perform all preparation and cleaning procedures in strict accordance with the paint manufacturer's instructions and as herein specified, for each particular substrate condition. - Clean surfaces to be completely dry prior to applying primers, paints or surface treatments.
+- A. General: - 1.
+Perform all preparation and cleaning procedures in strict accordance with the paint manufacturer's instructions and as herein specified, for each particular substrate condition. - 2.
+Clean surfaces to be completely dry prior to applying primers, paints or surface treatments.
 Remove oil and grease with clean cloths and cleaning solvents.
 Do not paint over dirt, rust, scale, grease, moisture, scuffed surfaces, or conditions otherwise detrimental to the formation of a durable paint film.
 For excessive chalked surfaces, pressure washing or scrubbing the surface with a stiff brush and mild detergent is necessary.
 Rinse thoroughly with a strong stream of water. - 3.
 Before applying succeeding coats, primers and undercoats shall be completely integral and shall perform the function for which they are specified.
 Properly prepare and touch up all scratches, abrasions or other disfigurements and remove any foreign matter before proceeding with the following coat.
-All spot-priming or spot-coating shall be featheredged into adjacent coatings to produce a smooth and level surface.

-B. Cementitious Materials:
+All spot-priming or spot-coating shall be featheredged into adjacent coatings to produce a smooth and level surface. - B. Cementitious Materials:

-Prepare cementitious surfaces of concrete to be painted by using approved cleaning solvents and high-pressure power washing with minimum pressures of 2,500 to 5,000

-PSI at a flow of 4 to 14 gallons per minute in accordance with SSPC SP1 to thoroughly remove all efflorescence, chalk, dust, dirt, grease, oils, and by roughening as required to remove glaze, or provide sufficient bite on existing painted surfaces.
+Prepare cementitious surfaces of concrete to be painted by using approved cleaning solvents and high-pressure power washing with minimum pressures of 2,500 to 5,000 PSI at a flow of 4 to 14 gallons per minute in accordance with SSPC SP1 to thoroughly remove all efflorescence, chalk, dust, dirt, grease, oils, and by roughening as required to remove glaze, or provide sufficient bite on existing painted surfaces.

-C. Ferrous Metals:

-- 1. For new ferrous metals, after erection is completed, touch-up heads of bolts, welded surfaces which are unpainted, and surfaces or areas where the primer has been abraded or otherwise damaged.
-For Paint System 2.07 B.1 use SSPC SP-2 and SSPC PC-3 Hand and Power tool Cleaning prior to application of the touch-up painting.
-For Paint System 2.07 B.2 use SSPC-SP6. - 2.
-For existing ferrous metals in good condition, power wash using approved cleaning solvents and minimum pressures of 2,500 to 5,000 PSI at a flow of 4 to 14 gallons per minute in accordance with SSPC SP1. - 3.
-For ferrous metals that are heavily corroded metal, or have loose rust, mill scale, coatings, or other detrimental foreign matter, sandblast clean to SSPC-SP6.
+- C. Ferrous Metals: - 1.
+For new ferrous metals, after erection is completed, touch-up heads of bolts, welded surfaces which are unpainted, and surfaces or areas where the primer has been abraded or otherwise damaged.
+For Paint System 2.07 B.1 use SSPC SP-2

-D. Galvanized Metals:

-- 1. All galvanized metals to receive factory Paint-Grip Phosphate Surface Treatment, or approved equal. - 2.
-Prior to paint application, clean galvanized metal surfaces of all oil, grease and other contaminants in accordance with the applicable requirements of SSPC-SP 1-63 "Solvent Cleaning" and prime as specified elsewhere in this section. - 3.
+- 2. For existing ferrous metals in good condition, power wash using approved cleaning solvents and minimum pressures of 2,500 to 5,000 PSI at a flow of 4 to 14 gallons per minute in accordance with SSPC SP1. - 3.
+For ferrous metals that are heavily corroded metal, or have loose rust, mill scale, coatings, or other detrimental foreign matter, sandblast clean to SSPC-SP6. - D. Galvanized Metals: - 1.
+All galvanized metals to receive factory Paint-Grip Phosphate Surface Treatment, or approved equal. - Prior to paint application, clean galvanized metal surfaces of all oil, grease and other contaminants in accordance with the applicable requirements of SSPC-SP 1-63 "Solvent Cleaning" and prime as specified elsewhere in this section. - 3.
 Prior to application of subsequent coats, thoroughly clean all surfaces to ensure the removal of any grease, soil, dust or foreign matter.
 Take particular care to prevent the contamination of cleaned surfaces with salt, acids, alkali or other corrosive chemicals before prime coating and between subsequent coats of paint.